Dowlish Wake: Church and hall

 The hamstone Norman Church of St Andrew includes fragments of the chancel dating from the 13th century, and has a tower and aisles added in 1528.
 Most of it was rebuilt in 1861–62.
 It has been designated by English Heritage as a Grade II* listed building.

 Speke Hall, next to the church, was used, from its erection by William Speke, as the day and Sunday school from 1840 to 1949.
 It now serves as the village hall, hosting regular social functions.

 Notable residents

 The Manor was the home of the family of John Hanning Speke who took part in three expeditions to Central Africa from 1854 to 1862, the last two in search of the source of the Nile.
 Speke discovered Lake Victoria and maintained that it was the source of the White Nile.
 On his third expedition, Speke identified Ripon Falls, the outlet of Lake Victoria, as the source of the Nile; this was confirmed by Henry Morton Stanley in a later expedition.
 Speke was killed in Neston Park in Wiltshire by his own gun while hunting with his cousin on 18 September 1864; Dr David Livingstone and Sir Roderick Murchison, President of the Royal Geographical Society, attended his funeral.
 A memorial to Speke, with a lifesize bust, is in the church where he is buried.

-Meadowbank was the home of hot air balloonist Gary Mortimer and his family.
+Dowlish Wake was the home of hot air balloonist Gary Mortimer and his family.